bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 When I constructed my initial design, I had a different, but misplaced understanding of the level of access that derived classes had to base class variables when inheriting publicly.
 This meant that I had designed my system and derived classes to manipulate data it did not have access to, giving the AIPlayer and HumanPlayer classes a heightened sense of importance.

- and my understanding of derived classes access to base class variables, while still attempting to maintain a level of encapsulation.
-In many cases, I worked around these by including functions in the base class to relieve any potential coupling between classes and to maintain encapsulation, but in doing so I somewhat undermined my use of runtime polymorphism, relegating my dynamic derived classes to variations on functions that took input or generated values to perform a task, such as firing a torpedo or placing a boat.
-This is not to say that my application of this feature was invalid, but rather
+I was required to revise part way through the project my understanding of derived classes access to base class variables, while still attempting to maintain a level of encapsulation that was outlined my initial design.
+In many cases, I worked around this by including functions in the base class to relieve any potential coupling between classes and to maintain encapsulation, but in doing so I somewhat undermined my use of runtime polymorphism, relegating my dynamic derived classes to variations on functions that took input or generated values to perform a task, such as firing a torpedo or placing a boat.
+This is not to say that my application of this feature was invalid, but rather, was not as prevalent as it could have been and was perhaps not as suitable for its current implementation at the project's eventual scale and capacity.

 My background as a programmer revolved around repetition of many of the basic aspects of C++ which resulted programming in a procedural and sometimes functional way.
 Through targeted personal development in the future, I could endeavour to become a multi-paradigm polyglot programmer.
 Thinking in an object oriented way would likely come with practice, too.